 - Complete your application by April 1 for admission to summer semester.
-Applications are available starting in January.
+Applications are available on our website starting in January.
 Due to limited space, it is imperative that applications be completed as early as possible.

 - Present evidence of a current unencumbered RN license.